-The health professionals and patients indicated that the online programme could improve the accessibility of psychological support, avoiding a long waiting list.
+The health professionals and patients indicated that the online programme could improve the accessibility of psychological support.
 Therapy delivered online as part of the Improving Access to Psychological Therapies (IAPT) services is already recommended in a stepped care model for people with anxiety disorders and depression in the UK (NICE, 2019) and could widen access to the therapies in general (Kessler et al., 2009).
 On the other hand, a high dropout rate in online interventions is often experienced.
-A meta-analysis of data from 2,705 patients on self-guided online interventions for depression reported that such factors as a lower level of education, male gender and co-morbid anxiety significantly increased attrition risk (Karyotaki et al., 2015).
+A meta-analysis of data from 2,705 patients on self-guided online interventions for depression reported that such factors as lower education, male gender and co-morbid anxiety significantly increased attrition risk (Karyotaki et al., 2015).
 These factors reinforce the need for some contact with the clinician to be considered during the implementation of the intervention but also highlight the importance of health professionals being convinced that patients truly accept this approach.
 Health professionals could then act as the ambassadors for online psychotherapy in IBD.

 Implications

 This study demonstrates that people with IBD and comorbid anxiety and/or depression are open to participation in self-directed online psychotherapy.
-If successful, an online intervention could be integrated into the management of IBD.
-Provision of online psychological help could reduce long waiting lists to a psychologist and take the burden from the overstretched NHS resources and, potentially, reduce the cost of care.
+If successful, an online intervention could be integrated into the IBD management.
+Provision of online psychological help could reduce long waiting lists to a psychologist and take the burden from the overstretched NHS resources and, potentially, reduce healthcare costs.

 Patients and health professionals highlight the lack of psychological support and integrated care as a major concern for those with anxiety and/or depression (Mikocka-Walus et al., 2020a).
 The integration of an online intervention into usual care may fill this gap.
-Furthermore, the online mode of delivery could improve the accessibility of mental health support, as all participants considered this as a significant advantage of the programme.
+Furthermore, online psychotherapy could improve the accessibility of mental health support, as all participants considered this as a significant advantage of the programme.

 Limitations